Controls in a video game (usually from the Fifth Generation

 - Bubsy 3D utilized this control style, very much to its detriment.

-- Croc Legend Of The Gobbos has tank controls when being played with a D-Pad.
+- Croc: Legend of the Gobbos has tank controls when being played with a D-Pad.
 If you play it using the analogue sticks however, the tank controls are gone and Croc simply moves where you point the analogue stick, yet he still moves as if he's controlled by tank controls, so if you want him to go left, he still has to turn around slowly before he's facing the direction you want to move in.
+Given that the game featured loads of very Tomb Raider-esque jumping puzzles, this was probably a deliberate design choice.

 - Katamari Damacy.
 Although unlike most of the examples here, the controls for Katamari feels like controlling an RC car.